-On this 7-night guided walking trip on Mallorca, we'll follow a network of established trails and trek to some of the highest peaks, enjoying spectacular vistas to the Mediterranean.
+Behind Mallorca’s (also known as Majorca) façade lies a tranquil and timeless landscape.
+Rising abruptly out of the island’s interior are the craggy outcrops of the Tramuntana Mountains (UNESCO site since 2011), over which birds of prey can often be seen soaring on the breeze.
+Following a network of established trails, we trek to some of the highest peaks and enjoy spectacular vistas to the Mediterranean.
 Elsewhere, we discover picturesque hamlets complete with mediaeval churches and pass terraced hillsides adorned with sun-kissed citrus trees.
 In contrast, our coastal walks will reveal sleepy fishing marinas, secret coves and pebble bays.

 The tour ends after breakfast.